miking-lang/miking-dppl/README.md

 ```
 encodes a simple distribution for the bias of a coin, by setting a Beta prior for the probability of observing heads (i.e., `true`) for a single flip of the coin.

-Defining random variables in CorePPL is done by providing a probability distribution to the `assume` construct.
+You define random variables in CorePPL by providing a probability distribution to the `assume` construct.
-Currently, there is no generated documentation for available distributions.
+Currently, there is no generated documentation for available distributions (you have to look at the source code).

-Likelihood updating is done through the `weight` and `observe` constructs.
+You can update the likelihood through the `weight` and `observe` constructs.
-With `weight`, the logarithm of the likelihood is updated directly (e.g., `weight (log 2)` multiplies the likelihood with 2).
+With `weight`, you update the logarithm of the likelihood directly (e.g., `weight (log 2)` multiplies the likelihood with 2).
-With `observe`, the likelihood is instead updated with the value of the pmf or pdf for the given distribution at the given observation.
+With `observe`, you update the likelihood with the value of the pmf or pdf for the given distribution at the given observation.
 For example `observe true (Bernoulli 0.5)` updates the likelihood with a factor of 0.5.

 ## Compiling CorePPL to MExpr
 The default option for inferring the distribution encoded by a CorePPL program is to compile it to MExpr (which then compiles to OCaml).
-You compile a CorePPL program `cpplprog.mc` using the command `cppl -m <method> cpplprog.mc`, where `<method>` is an inference algorithm prefixed with `mexpr-` (run the command `cppl` to see the current list of available algorithms).
+You compile a CorePPL program `cpplprog.mc` using the command `cppl -m <method> cpplprog.mc`, where `<method>` is an inference algorithm (run the command `cppl` to see the current list of available algorithms).
-For example, `cppl -m mexpr-importance cpplprog.mc` compiles `cpplprog.mc` to a binary file `out` which you can subsequently run to produce samples from the distribution encoded by `cpplprog.mc`:
+For example, `cppl -m is-lw cpplprog.mc` compiles `cpplprog.mc` to a binary file `out` which you can subsequently run to produce likelihood-weighted samples from the distribution encoded by `cpplprog.mc`:
 ```
 $ ./out 10
 -0.290110454733